-Pursuant to the terms of a petroleum agreement among the Government of the Republic of Namibia, NAMCOR, and Reconnaissance Energy Namibia (Pty) Ltd. ("ReconNamibia"), a wholly owned subsidiary of ReconAfrica, dated January 26, 2015 and as adjusted on February 25, 2019 (the "Petroleum Agreement"), the Company holds a 70% interest (reduced from 90% pursuant to the BW Energy Farm Down Agreement) in PEL 73, which license is in respect of approximately 6.3 million acres (25,341.33 km2) of oil and/or gas exploration properties comprising six licensed blocks, namely 1719, 1720, 1721, 1819, 1820 and 1821 situated in the Kavango Basin of northeast Namibia (the "Namibia Licensed Property"), granted by the Government of the Republic of Namibia to ReconNamibia and NAMCOR pursuant to the Petroleum (Exploration and Production) Act, 1991 (Namibia) (the "Namibian Petroleum Act") and governed by the Petroleum Agreement.
+Pursuant to the terms of a petroleum agreement among the Government of the Republic of Namibia, NAMCOR, and Reconnaissance Energy Namibia (Pty) Ltd. ("ReconNamibia"), a wholly owned subsidiary of ReconAfrica, dated January 26, 2015 and as adjusted on February 25, 2019 (the "Petroleum Agreement"), the Company holds a 70% interest (reduced from 90% pursuant to a definitive farm down agreement (the "BW Energy Farm Down Agreement") with BW Energy Limited (OSE:BWE) ("BW Energy"), for a strategic farm down (the "BW Energy Farm Down")) in PEL 73, which licence is in respect of approximately 6.3 million acres (25,341.33 km2) of oil and/or gas exploration properties comprising six licensed blocks, namely 1719, 1720, 1721, 1819, 1820 and 1821 situated in the Kavango Basin of northeast Namibia (the "Namibia Licensed Property"), granted by the Government of the Republic of Namibia to ReconNamibia and NAMCOR pursuant to the Petroleum (Exploration and Production) Act, 1991 (Namibia) (the "Namibian Petroleum Act") and governed by the Petroleum Agreement (the "Namibia Licence").
 The Namibia Licence, which entitles ReconAfrica to apply for and receive, subject to Namibian government approval, a 25-year production licence upon successful discovery of an economically viable resource at the Namibia Licensed Property, and the Petroleum Agreement are ReconAfrica's main assets.